SanchezsX/SanchezsX/README.md

 My name is Sasha, and I'm a Junior Frontend developer.
 Nice to meet you!
 I am highly motivated and passionate about frontend development.
-Collaboration is key for me—I believe that people are the most valuable resource in any company, so creating and maintaining a friendly and supportive atmosphere is important everywhere I work
+Collaboration is key for me—I believe that people are the most valuable resource in any company, so creating and maintaining a friendly and supportive atmosphere is important everywhere I work.

 Tech stack: